matomo-org/plugin-LoginLdap/README.md

 Version 3.0.0 is a major rewrite of the plugin, so if you are upgrading for 2.2.7 you will have to do some extra work when upgrading:

+- Navigate tothe _Settings > LDAP_ admin page.
+If the configuration options look broken, make sure to reload your browser cache.
+You can do this by reloading the page, or through your browser's settings.

 - The admin user for servers must now be a full DN.
 In the LDAP settings page, change the admin name to be the full DN (ie, cn=...,dc=...).

 - Uncheck the `Use LDAP for authentication` checkbox